Jane Fonda: 1970–1979: Widespread success and acclaim

-Between Klute in 1971 and Fun With Dick and Jane in 1977, Fonda did not have a major film success.
+Between Klute in 1971 and Fun with Dick and Jane in 1977, Fonda did not have a major film success.
 She appeared in A Doll's House (1973), Steelyard Blues and The Blue Bird (1976).
-In the former, some critics felt Fonda was miscast, but her work as Nora Helmer drew praise, and a review in The New York Times opined, "Though the Losey film is ferociously flawed, I recommend it for Jane Fonda's performance.
+In the first, some critics felt Fonda was miscast, but her work as Nora Helmer drew praise, and a review in The New York Times opined, "Though the Losey film is ferociously flawed, I recommend it for Jane Fonda's performance.
 Beforehand, it seemed fair to wonder if she could personify someone from the past; her voice, inflections, and ways of moving have always seemed totally contemporary.
 But once again she proves herself to be one of our finest actresses, and she's at home in the 1870s, a creature of that period as much as of ours."
 From comments ascribed to her in interviews, some have inferred that she personally blamed the situation on anger at her outspoken political views: "I can't say I was blacklisted, but I was greylisted."
 However, in her 2005 autobiography, My Life So Far, she rejected such simplification.
 "The suggestion is that because of my actions against the war my career had been destroyed ...
 But the truth is that my career, far from being destroyed after the war, flourished with a vigor it had not previously enjoyed."
 She reduced acting because of her political activism providing a new focus in her life.
 Her return to acting in a series of 'issue-driven' films reflected this new focus.

 In 1972, Fonda starred as a reporter alongside Yves Montand in Tout Va Bien, directed by Jean-Luc Godard and Jean-Pierre Gorin.
 The two directors then made Letter to Jane, in which the two spent nearly an hour discussing a news photograph of Fonda.
 At the time, while in Rome, she joined a feminist march on March 8 and gave a brief speech of support for the Italian women's rights.